slgrobotics/robots_bringup/README.md

 Classic Turtlebot, a visitor from the ancient times, running on Raspberry 3B:
 [Docs/Create1](https://github.com/slgrobotics/robots_bringup/tree/main/Docs/Create1)

+# Note: Purpose and Limitations of this Project

+This software is not ready for production use.
+It has neither been developed nor tested for a specific use case.
+However, the license conditions of the applicable Open Source licenses allow you to adapt the software to your needs.
+Before using it in a safety relevant setting, make sure that the software fulfills your requirements and adjust it according to any applicable safety standards, e.g., ISO 26262.

 # How to use this repository

 **Note:** you don't need to download or build anything from this repository, just browse the Docs folder.